 //For the Participants Video

-$ npm install "react-player"
+$ npm install "react-player"- For Yarn

 $ yarn add "@videosdk.live/react-sdk"